-Supporting and managing staff - Managing staff who work from home
+Supporting and managing employees Managing employees who work from home

 As an employer, you're responsible for supporting and managing your employees when they're in the workplace and when they're working remotely.